atroutt/WeAreTechWomen/README.markdown

 * Clone this repo to your machine
 * `cd wearetechwomen` on your machine
 * `vagrant up` on your machine
 * Wait for the vm to load.
 The first time you run this command it will take a while as it installs a bunch of software.
-You'll know it's done when you see: `SETUP COMPLETE: We Work in Philly works in Vagrant!`
+    You'll know it's done when you see: `SETUP COMPLETE: We Are Tech Women works in Vagrant!`
 * `vagrant ssh` this will get you into the vm without a password
+* `cd watw`
+* `sudo bundle install` TODO: fix this to not require sudo
-* `./go` on the vm
+* `./go` to start the server"
-* Open a browser on your machine: `http://localhost:3000`
+* Go to http://localhost:3000 in your browser

 Not familiar with Vagrant?
 Check out the [Getting Started](http://docs.vagrantup.com/v2/getting-started/index.html) guide.